Worrying about sleep will keep you awake!

 Here are more tips to help you make the most your sleep:

 - Turn off your mobile phone and electronic devices two hours before your bedtime.
 These devices emit radio frequencies that can interfere with your brain-waves during sleep.
-Furthermore, the blue light electronic devices suppresses the secretion of melatonin, the sleep hormone, in the brain.
+Furthermore, the blue light electronic devices suppress the secretion of melatonin, the sleep hormone, in the brain.
 A recent study found that blue light reduces melatonin secretion by 22 percent.

 - Do activities such as meditation, knitting or painting to calm your mind before going to bed.